Spinal cord stimulation is a proven treatment for chronic pain caused by impaired nerve function.

 How Well Does Spinal Cord Stimulation Work?

-Spinal cord stimulation has been proven to be effective in significantly reducing chronic pain levels.
-It can also restore mobility and reduce the need for medication, allowing individuals to live an improved quality of life with fewer side effects.
+Spinal cord stimulation has been proven to be effective in significantly reducing chronic pain levels, restoring mobility and reducing the need for medication, allowing individuals to live an improved quality of life with fewer side effects.

 What Can I Expect When I Have Spinal Cord Stimulation?

 When undergoing spinal cord stimulation therapy, your doctor will first perform a series of tests and assessments to determine if you are an appropriate candidate for treatment.
-After a successful one-week trial, they will implant a small device called a neurostimulator.
-The device will then send electrical impulses to the affected area and can be adjusted to suit your individual needs.
+You will have a 1-week trial placement of the spinal cord stimulator to make sure it is the right option for you.
+You will track your activity and pain that week, then return to the office for removal and discussion of permanent spinal cord stimulator placement.
+Typically, if the patient has greater than 50% pain relief during the trial, it is considered a success.
+The permanent spinal cord stimulator implant is an outpatient procedure with no hospital stay.
 Most people experience an improvement in their pain levels within a week of implantation, but it may take several weeks for full relief to be achieved.